privacy-scaling-explorations/zkevm-specs/specs/opcode/90SWAPX.md

    1. gas out:
    remaining gas is not enough
    2. stack underflow:
-   when stack length is less than swap position 'x + 1', i.e stack have 3 elements but the op is swap3, swap4, ..., swap16.".
+   when stack length is less than swap position 'x + 1', i.e stack have 3 elements but the op is swap3, swap4, ..., swap16.
+Underflow condition for `swap_x`: `0 <= x +  stack_pointer - 1024 <= 16`, which requires a `Range17` lookup check.

 ## Code
    refer to src/zkevm_specs/opcode/stack.py